Frugal, well-specced, good residual values

 What is it?

-We’ll get it in the UK with a single engine and transmission set-up (ES 300h) and a fairly keen set of trims and packages (base ES300h, F-Sport and Takumi, which is the bells’n’whistles grade), a car that shares its basic ‘GA-K’ architecture with the US Toyota Camry, albeit with some extra bracing to add body stiffness.
+Well, in the UK, it comes with a single engine and transmission set-up (ES 300h) and a fairly keen set of trims and packages (base ES300h, Premium Edition, F-Sport and Takumi, which is the bells’n’whistles grade).
+It shares its basic ‘GA-K’ architecture with the US Toyota Camry, albeit with some extra bracing to add body stiffness.

-It’s front-wheel drive, hybrid, biased more towards economy than performance, and with bold front-end styling which appears to have been based on a pair of semi-drawn curtains.
-Yep, it’s a love-it-or-loathe it aesthetic, but you can’t complain that it doesn’t look different.
+The bold front-end styling appears to have been based on a pair of semi-drawn curtains, a real love-it-or-loathe-it aesthetic, but you can’t complain that it doesn’t look different.
 Tweaks for 2022 models include a revised grille, slimmer headlights, and “three-eye” LED units on upper specs, but only the eagle-eyed will likely notice.